-- Scroll down to the Top consumers section and click View full details.
+- Scroll down to the Top user actions section, and click View full details.

-- Select an action listed on the Top consumers page.
+- Select an action listed under Key user actions or Top 100 user actions.

-Once on a user action detail page, click areas of the summary infographic at the top of the page to navigate to detailed charts related to each summary metric, or type a string into the Filter user types field to view real-user or synthetic-monitoring specific data.
+Once on a user action detail page, click areas of the infographic at the top of the page to navigate to the corresponding section on the page related to each summary metric, or type a string into the Filter user types field to view real-user or synthetic-monitoring specific data.